Skip to content ↓

 • have an expectation that all staff will be role-models for equal opportunities, deal with bullying and discriminatory incidents and be able to identify and challenge prejudice and stereotyping.

-Progress towards objectives September 2023 Update
+Progress towards objectives May/June 24 Update

 Additional actions and impacts since the previous update can be seen in blue in the table below.